Piracy on Lake Nicaragua: 19th century

 Filibustering became popular in the 19th century, primarily in Latin America (the term originated from the Spanish word filibustero which meant pirate or buccaneer).
 Perhaps the most famous filibustering expedition was William Walker's Conquest of Nicaragua in 1855, by which time the country was independent from Spanish rule.
 A civil war had broken out in 1854 between liberal and conservative forces; the conservatives, or Legitimists, held Granada while the liberals held Leon.
 Initially Walker had been commissioned by the liberal government of President General Francisco Castellón to bring 300 men to aid in the war against the Legitimists, but his real intentions were to take over the country, as he had in Baja California and Sonora, Mexico.
 Walker sailed from San Francisco in May 1855 with sixty men and when he arrived in Nicaragua his small army of filibusters was increased by about 300 Americans and locals, including the pirate Charles Frederick Henningsen.
 After a series of battles against both the Legitimists and the liberals, Walker established himself as the ruler of Nicaragua and even received recognition from the American President Franklin Pierce.
 Recognition didn't last long though, when Walker seized property belonging to Cornelius Vanderbilt's Accessory Transit Company, the United States government withdrew their support.

-Soon after that the filibusters engaged in a campaign which ended when 4,000 Salvador and Guatemalan troops besieged Granada.
+Soon after that the filibusters engaged in a campaign which ended when 4,000 Salvadoran and Guatemalan troops besieged Granada.
 Charles Frederick Henningsen was in command of the city at the time and he only had a few hundred men so there was no choice but to retreat to Lake Nicaragua after burning Granada for a final time.
-When the city was in flames, Henningsen began his retreat on December 14, 1856, leaving behind a message on a lance which read "Here was Granada".
-William Walker surrendered to the United States Navy commander Charles Henry Davis in the sloop-of-war USS St. Mary's on May 1, 1857 and he was later executed for piracy by the government of Honduras.
+When the city was in flames, Henningsen began his retreat on 14 December 1856, leaving behind a message on a lance which read "Here was Granada".
+William Walker surrendered to the United States Navy commander Charles Henry Davis in the sloop-of-war USS St. Mary's on 1 May 1857 and he was later executed for piracy by the government of Honduras.